 Mail drop-off boxes burglarized outside Baton Rouge post office

-BATON ROUGE - Several mailboxes were recently broken into outside a post office in Mid City, officials said Thursday.
+BATON ROUGE - Several mailboxes were broken into Saturday outside a post office in Mid City, officials said Thursday.

 Photos taken Wednesday outside the USPS office on Government Street showed the blue drop-off boxes were wrapped in plastic to keep people from placing mail in the broken receptacles.
 A post office spokesperson said they're awaiting replacements for the broken locks.